Inland Empire–Orange County Line

 The Inland Empire–Orange County (IEOC) Line is a commuter rail line run by Metrolink in Southern California.
 It runs from San Bernardino through Orange County to Oceanside in northern San Diego County.
-When the line opened it became the first Metrolink line not to serve Union Station in Los Angeles nor cross the Los Angeles River and was the only line until the Arrow Commuter Rail opened in October 2022.
+When the line opened it became the first Metrolink line not to serve Union Station in Los Angeles nor cross the Los Angeles River and was the only line until the Arrow service opened in October 2022.
+The line was also the first suburb-to-suburb commuter rail line in the United States.
+It runs for 100.1 mi, making it the system's longest line.

 The IEOC Line, Metrolink's sixth line to be introduced, opened between Riverside and Irvine on October 2, 1995.
 Following the completion of track improvements the line opened to San Bernardino on March 4, 1996.
-With the exception of the Anaheim Canyon station, the line shares all of its stations with the 91 Line, the Orange County Line, the Riverside Line, or the San Bernardino Line.
+With the exception of the Anaheim Canyon station, the line shares all of its stations with the 91/Perris Valley Line, the Orange County Line, the Riverside Line, or the San Bernardino Line.

 As of July 2016, eight trains in each direction serve the stations from San Bernardino - Downtown to Laguna Niguel/Mission Viejo on weekdays.
 The remainder of the trains servicing the IEOC Line cover more to all of the stations, except San Clemente Pier, which is only serviced on the weekends.

 In July 2006, the Orange County Transportation Authority created weekend service on the IEOC and Orange County Lines.
 As of August 2016, the IEOC Line schedule has two trains on Saturday and two on Sunday, each servicing every station, including San Clemente Pier.

 Metrolink's Downtown San Bernardino extension to San Bernardino Transit Center opened on December 16, 2017.